smeevil/responsive-block-grid/README.md

 **Options:**

-You can pass the following isotope options to the template:  transitionDuration, layoutMode, gutter, columnWidth.
+You can pass the following isotope options to the template:  transitionDuration, layoutMode, gutter, columnWidth, and percentPosition.
 Please look at the [isotope read me](http://isotope.metafizzy.co) for more information on these options.

 **Full example:**
 ~~~js